 Darrell Steinberg launches the Steinberg Institute, dedicated to advancing sound policies on mental health in California.

 Securing Mental Health Funding

-The Steinberg Institute’s efforts have led to nearly $5 BILLION DOLLARS toward initiatives impacting all Californians
+The Steinberg Institute’s efforts have led to $5 BILLION toward initiatives impacting all Californians

 Proposition 2: Establishing the No Place Like Home Program, financing permanent housing for people with mental illness who are homeless or at risk for chronic homelessness